Cosplay-Ken/AstroPixelsPlus-Prod/README.md

 All original AstroPixelsPlus functionality has been retained, although some configuration changes were made to better align with DroidLink usage.

 The servo board layout has changed for this configuration.
+You can still use both boards if you want to control panels but the main idea behind this change is to use Maestro for panels and AstroPixelsPlus for holo movement only.

 <table align="center">
 <tr>